monstredd/eos-account-create/README.md

 Fill the second with  "4, NPP"

 There are a total of 21 million NPPs, and each new account can receive 100 airdrops.
-When the circulation reaches 10 million, the number of airdrops will begin to decrease linearly.
+The number of airdrops is halved every 180 days.
 ###############################################################################

 Because most cryptocurrency exchanges and centralized wallets prohibit withdrawing EOS to smart contract accounts, the registration service cannot be used, so a transfer service has been established.